-This section presents the proposed method to outcome a data array than have less size compare to jpeg image when we can tolerate some error of data.
+This section presents the proposed method that can compress the image into a smaller size compare to jpeg image when we can tolerate some error of data.
 We use the image captured by FLIR ONE PRO.
-In a thermal image, the temperature variation between nearby pixels are very small except the edge of objects.
+The temperature in a same object is similar, but an Obvious edge between different objects.
 Hence, we can separate an image into several regions, and the pixels in a same region has similar value so we can use the average value to represent it and do not cause too much error.
-However, precisely separate an image into some polygon region takes a lot of computation time and hard to describe the edge of each region.
+However, precisely separate an image into some polygon region is very difficult, and need a lot of computation power.
 Also, decide the number of region also a problem.
 Hence, to effectively describe regions we design that every region most be a rectangle, and every region can only separate into 4 regions by cut in half at the middle of horizontal and vertical.
 The image will start from only contains one region, and 3 regions will be added per round since we cut a region into 4 pieces.